 MW Components is a leading US-based spring manufacturer.
 MW offers several die springs in both oil-tempered and chrome-alloy materials.
 Die springs are used primarily in die machinery.
 However, they are also well-suited for many applications where high-static or shock-load stresses are required or when maximum cycle-life is needed.

-CAD files for stock and standard die springs are available for download in MW OnDemand.
+CAD files for stock and standard die springs are available in our online store.

 Die Springs Overview